conor-ob/putting-pals/README.md

 # v0 template

-This is a full-stack [Turborepo](https://turbo.build/) template using a Fastify server on the backend and an Ionic PWA on the frontend which are both sitting behind a Caddy reverse proxy
+This is a full-stack [Turborepo](https://turbo.build/) template using a Fastify server on the backend and an Expo app on the frontend which are both sitting behind a Caddy reverse proxy

 ## What's inside?